-Notoriety of the Tuskegee Syphilis Study often obscures the achievements of Tuskegee Institute in improving the health care of African Americans.
+Notoriety of the USPHS Syphilis Study in Tuskegee often obscures the achievements of Tuskegee Institute in improving the health care of African Americans.
 These achievements include initiating National Negro Health Week, building the John A. Andrew Hospital, creating the John A. Andrew Clinical Society, establishing a nurse training school, and organizing a school for midwives.
 Tuskegee attained University status in 1985 and has since begun offering its first doctoral programs in integrative biosciences.
-In 1996, the School of Nursing and Allied Health and the School of Veterinary Medicine were joined to form the College of Veterinary Medicine, Nursing, and Allied Health, one of five Colleges within the University.
+In 1996, the School of Nursing and Allied Health and the School of Veterinary Medicine were joined to form the College of Veterinary Medicine, Nursing, and Allied Health, one of five Colleges within the University at that time.

 The Tuskegee Veterans Administration Hospital opened in 1923 on 300 acres of land donated by the Institute.
 It was the first and only staffed by Black professionals.

 The School of Veterinary Medicine at Tuskegee was founded in 1945.
 Today, nearly 75% of Black veterinarians in America are Tuskegee graduates.